arangodb/docs-hugo/site/content/3.12/develop/integrations/arangodb-datasource-for-apache-spark.md

   reading a document having a field with a numeric value whereas the related read schema requires a string value for such a field.
 - Dates and timestamps fields are interpreted to be in a UTC time zone.
-- In Spark 2.4, for corrupted records in batch reading, partial results are not supported.
-All fields other than the field configured by `columnNameOfCorruptRecord` are set to `null` (SPARK-26303).
 - In read jobs using `stream=true` (default), possible AQL warnings are only logged at the end of each read task (BTS-671).
 - Spark SQL `DecimalType` fields are not supported in write jobs when using `contentType=json`.